lulav/LRS_Documentation/blog/Cannon/index.md

 ### ssh

-Before we continue to initialze our project, there is one more prerequisite we nedd to check off that was not yet mentioned: setting up ssh communication with Citros.
-Since this process only needs to be performed once per computer, and can be performed using the Citros website, we will not delve into it here, except to mention that it can be performed via the CLI using the command:
+Before we continue to initialze our project, there is one more prerequisite we nedd to check off that was not yet mentioned: setting up ssh communication with CITROS.
+Since this process only needs to be performed once per computer, and can be performed using the CITROS website, we will not delve into it here, except to mention that it can be performed via the CLI using the command:
 ```bash
 citros setup-ssh
 ```